nlamo/personal-website/README.md

 THOUGHTS:

 - Original portfolio will likely be much smaller than expected.
 Aim for four projects, and then stagger their descriptions with the project grid items, and style them accordingly on hover.
+- Excluding the portfolio page from the hosted website until I've developed a somewhat respectable personal portfolio.